-The Role Of The Designated Safeguarding Lead And Deputy DSL/s In our School

-Our Designated Safeguarding Lead is Tim Child, who works in line with the requirements of the role, as set out in Annex C of Keeping Children Safe In Education Sept 2021.
-Our deputy DSL is Pebbles Morely and is available in the absence of the DSL.
+The Role of The Designated Safeguarding Lead And Deputy DSL/s In our School as set out in Annex C of Keeping Children Safe In Education Sept 2023.
+Our deputy DSL's are Pebbles Morley and Sophie Roberts; they are available in the absence of the DSL.